vbugaevskii/data-engineering-zoomcamp-cohort2023/cohorts/2023/week_6_stream_processing/pyspark/README.md

 systemctl restart hadoop-yarn@resourcemanager.service   # if it's namenode
 ```

 When you have done these steps you possibly can get `org.apache.kafka.common.KafkaException: Failed to construct kafka consumer` error.
 Than you have to read the stacktrace and change your configuration the right way.
+You can find working configuration [here](https://github.com/vbugaevskii/data-engineering-zoomcamp-cohort2023/blob/main/cohorts/2023/week_6_stream_processing/pyspark/solution-ya-fixed.ipynb).